dbroeglin/aigbb-devcontainer/README.md

 # DevContainer Template for AI work

-**This project has foudn a new home at https://aka.ms/az-ai-devcontainer**
+**This project has found a new home at https://aka.ms/az-ai-devcontainer**